Heythrop College, University of London: Public lectures

 The college hosted a number of free public lectures, research seminars and study days throughout the year on a variety of philosophical and theological topics.
 Concurrently, Heythrop ran a number of paid events that were open to the general public.

 Heythrop College ran the Loschert Lecture, a lecture series delivered by eminent philosophers, theologians and people of faith.
 The series was intended to reflect from a consciously Christian perspective, on significant social, political and ethical issues in society.
 The series was named after William Loschert, chairman of the trustees of the London Centre of Fordham University, who donated the funding for the lectures.
 Lecturers included Charles Margrave Taylor, Baroness Scotland, Peter Sutherland and David Brennan.

 The Heythrop Journal

 Heythrop College sponsored The Heythrop Journal, an international philosophy and theology academic journal.
 Published on a bimonthly basis, The Heythrop Journal was founded in 1960 by Bruno Brinkman as a format for research on the relational dialogue between philosophy and theology.
-Still retaining this original function, the current editor is Patrick Madigan, who was a faculty member of Heythrop College.
-As of 2019, the journal continues to be published.
+Still retaining this original function, the current editor is Philip Moller; As of 2026, the journal continues to be published.